apalevich/MATE-The-AI-Code-Mentor/README.md

-# Introduction
+# What is MATE

-MATE, or Mentorship and AI Technology Enhancer, is an AI-based companion for code review and development.
+MATE (an acronym for Mentorship and AI Technology Enhancer) is your invaluable assistant in code review and development.
+MATE provides code insight through the power of a finely tuned AI model.

-It is powered by fine-tuned GPT assistant.

-## Supports:
+## Key features

+1. **Mentoring**: MATE offers personalized guidance and advice, making you feel like you have an experienced mentor by your side 24/7.

+2. **AI Technology**: Using advanced artificial intelligence, MATE ensures that your code is not only functional, but also optimized for efficiency and best practices.

+3. **Enhanced Learning**: Learn from your code and MATE's recommendations and watch your proficiency grow with each project.

+# How to use

+MATE comes in a variety of options, allowing users to choose which user interface suits them best:

-- Chrome browser as an extension
+- Chrome Extension

+_Coming soon:_
-- Firefox browser as an extension (coming soon)
+- Extension for Firefox
-- Safari browser as an extension (coming soon)
+- Extension for Safari

-- ChatGPT assistance via web interface (coming soon)
+Suggestions are welcome at [hello@apalevich.com](mailto:hello@apalevich.com)

+# Releases

 ## Future releases

-0.4 Add support for Pull Requests
+**0.4 Added support for Pull Requests**

-- [ ] Настроить фильтрацию страниц GitHub
+- [ ] Improved filtering of GitHub pages
-- [ ] Добавить описание задачи для контекста
+- [ ] Add task descriptions for context

 ## Past Releases

-0.3 (Beta stage) Add features for collecting feedback
+**0.3 (beta) Added features for collecting feedback**
-- [x] Добавить сбор обратной связи из поля
-- [x] Добавить кэширование результата

-0.2 Implement base functionality
+- [ ] Add feedback collection from a field
+- [ ] Add result caching

+**0.2 Basic functionality implementation**

-- [x] Парсить код
+- [x] Parse code
-- [x] Отправлять код на сервер
+- [x] Send code to the server
-- [x] Отправлять промпт с сервера в OpenAI API
+- [x] Build prompt in OpenAI API
-- [x] Отправлять результат с сервера в попап

-0.1 Mock-up
+- [x] Return results to popup

+**0.1 Prototype**
-- [x] In the developer mode, the Chrome successfully loads the Extesion, no errors thrown
+- [ ] In Chrome popup loads without errors
-- [x] The Extension opens a popup by clicking on the icon
-- [x] The popup shows "loading" status while sending a request to the server and displays the result when the response comes